Bioconductor/bioconductor.org/content/about/awards.md

 The awardees will be selected among the nominees based on the following criteria.
 It is possible, but not required, for multiple criteria to contribute towards the selection of an awardee.

 * __Outstanding new package contributions__, for developers of high-quality packages, added to Bioconductor in one of the two most recent releases prior to the nomination deadline, which show exemplary use of the Bioconductor package design principles.
-Summary of new packages in releases 3.10/3.11
 * __Outstanding support site contributions__, for individuals showing extraordinary helpfulness on the Bioconductor support site and/or in other forums.
 * __Outstanding documentation contributions__, for individuals writing and maintaining excellent user-facing documentation, workflows and/or tutorials.
 * __Outstanding community engagement and outreach__, for individuals who "make things happen", engage with and provide substantial contributions to the Bioconductor community.